AleAGE/AleAGE/README.md

 - ⚡ Fun fact: ...
 -->
 # Welcome, stranger in the world!
 I'm Alessandro, but it could be Ale.
 #                Now we are no longer strangers

-:computer: I'm Front-End Developer!
+:computer: I'm Developer!

 :house_with_garden: I’m from Brazil.
+I live in Brazil, state of São Paulo in the city of Parapuã.

 :books: I’m currently learning everything.

-:outbox_tray: 2021 Goals: create a new project and find a new job.
+:outbox_tray: 2021 Goals: be useful to our world, using my skills.